-person to any office or employment, or direct or request the removal of any person from any office or employment which office or employment, by the provisions of this Charter, the Mayor or any of his their appointees are empowered to fill by appointment, provided the Mayor may seek advice from the Council regarding appointments and provided further the Council may prefer charges in writing against any officer or employee appointed by the Mayor in the manner hereinafter prescribed for the removal of officers and employees.
-The Council and its members shall deal with the Administrative Service solely through the Mayor and neither the Council nor any member thereof shall give orders to any of the subordinates of the Mayor either publicly or privately, provided a properly constituted meeting of the Council, which the Mayor has been invited to attend, may call before it any employee or officer for the purpose of investigation.
+Neither the Town Council nor any of its members shall direct or request the appointment of any_person to any office or employment, or direct or request the removal of any person from any office or employment which office or employment, by the provisions of this Charter, the Mayor or any of his-the Mayor's appointees are empowered to fill by appointment, provided the Mayor may seek advice from the Town Council regarding appointments and provided further the Town Council may prefer charges in writing against any officer or employee appointed by the Mayor in the manner hereinafter prescribed for the removal of officers and employees.
+The Town Council and its members shall deal with the Administrative Service solely through the Mayor and neither the Town Council nor any member thereof shall give orders to any of the subordinates of the Mayor either publicly or privately, provided a properly constituted meeting of the Town Council, which the Mayor has been invited to attend, may call before it any employee or officer for the purpose of investigation.